logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 I have an error message but no idea what it means or how to fix it.
 What should I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_ for more information.
-By clicking on the field
+Refer to `Record formats <https://docs.pmhc-mds.com/en/v1/data-specification/data-model-and-specifications.html#record-formats>`_
+for more information.
+Clicking the field
-name this will take you to the field definition which outlines the associated
+name will take you to the field definition, which outlines the associated
-notes that provide guidance on which response to use.
+notes that provide guidance on the response to use.
 It will also inform you if
 there are any interrelated field requirements that can cause data errors.

-If still unsure, please email the PMHC Helpdesk on support@pmhc-mds.com and provide
+If you are still unsure, please email the PMHC helpdesk on support@pmhc-mds.com and provide
 a description of where the error occurred, a screenshot if possible, and the
 error log number.
 The error log number is displayed at the end of the error message,
-eg [BVDS105Q], and is very important for the Helpdesk to quickly identifying the
+e.g. [BVDS105Q], and will assist for the helpdesk in quickly identifying the
-error and to provide you with a clear response on how to rectify the data issue.
+error and providing you with a clear response about how to rectify the issue.